FlatFilers/platform-sdk-starter/README.md

       label: 'Salary',
       description: 'Annual Salary in USD',
       required: true,
-      // TODO this is not in the actual example
       validate: (salary: number) => {
         const minSalary = 30_000
         if (salary < minSalary) {